Lumi-supercomputer/LUMI-training-materials/docs/2day-next/06-Support.md

 Application-specific trainings should come from other instances though that have the necessary domain
 knowledge: Groups that develop the applications, user groups, the EuroHPC Centres of Excellence, ...

+What users really want is of course a training for a specific application on a specific system, but as most applications have a too small usergroup and within that usergroup often still a large variety of workflows, and teaching such a course also requires an instructor with a lot of domain knowledge in the science field of the application.
+EuroHPC is also setting up some support initiatives specifically for AI, including the AI factories, more oriented towards industry startups, and the MINERVA project.

 Currently the training landscape in Europe is not too well organised.
 EuroHPC is starting some new training initiatives to succeed the excellent PRACE trainings.